But we all, with unveiled face,

 What are we to do?
 Look and live.
 “And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.”
 John 3:14.
 The reason?
 That those who behold Him “should not perish, but have everlasting life.”
 John 3:16.

 It is our duty, first, to look; and the look of faith will give us life.

 — Patriarchs and Prophets, p.
 432

-This is the mystery of the Gospel, of you in Christ, that Christ may be in you—the mystery of the mirror.
+This is the mystery of the Gospel, of you in the Messiah, that the Messiah may be in you—the mystery of the mirror.

 Heralding the Loud Cry Book

-For further study on this topic, I highly recommend reading through the first two sections of the book by Cameron Schofield called Heralding the Loud Cry:
+For further study on this topic, I highly recommend reading through the first two sections of the book by Camron Schofield called Heralding the Loud Cry:

 Note [On the Old Covenant]

-Not to take away from the abundance of beautiful gems you will find in his book, the first couple parts of the third section, ‘Revisiting 1888’ teaches what E.J.
+Not to take away from the abundance of beautiful gems you will find in his book, but the first couple parts of the third section (‘Revisiting 1888’) teaches what E.J.
 Waggoner did about the covenant made at Sinai, which was not completely true, though his general understanding on the covenants was correct.
 According to the Spirit of Prophecy, the Sinaitic covenant, with the conditions being the Tables and the Book of the Covenant, was a good covenant and is still in effect today, to lead us into the new covenant experience of having the Law written in our hearts, as it was for the patriarchs.
-The written Law, and a covenant to keep it, was fully GOD’s plan due to and is why He brought the children of Israel to Sinai, for they had been corrupted by worldly and idolatrous practices in Egypt and would need the education.
+The written Law, and a covenant to keep it, was fully God’s plan and is why He brought the children of Israel to Sinai, for they had been corrupted by worldly and idolatrous practices in Egypt and would need the education.